 For more information on the specifics of the project, who’s involved, where’s involved, the theory and wisdom that inform the project’s direction, click on the links above in the “About” section.

-All of my relations.
+All of our relations.